Tamalaika/P_monty/README.md

 |rotr | the bottom of the stack becomes the top|
 |queue, stack | toggles the doubly link list implementation style|
 |nop | opcode should do nothing|
+Examples: '$ cat opcodetestfile.m'

+'push 1'

+'push 2'

+'push 3'

+'pall'

+'$ ./montyfile opcodetestfile.m'

+'3'

+'2'

+'1'

+'$'

+'$ cat opcodetestfile.m'

+'push 1'

+'push 2'

+'push 3'

+'pall'

+'rotl'

+'pall'

+'$ ./montyfile opcodetestfile.m'

+'3'

+'2'

+'1'

+'2'

+'1'

+'3'
+## Exit Status
+Exits with status
+'EXIT_FAILURE'
+## Compilation
+All files were compiled on Ubuntu 14.04 LTS.

+All programs and functions were compiled with 'gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic'.
+## Styling
+All files have been written in the Betty Style.
+## Authors
+**Valerie Laika**